 What to serve with Veggie Rice

-Our easy rice recipe is the PERFECT side for many dishes we have here at Food Dolls.
-Some nights you might just want to munch on the veggie rice by itself, or perhaps you’re bringing this dish to a potluck!
+This easy rice recipe is the ultimate wingman for so many dishes that we have here at Food Dolls.
+Some nights you might just want to munch on the veggie rice by itself; other times you may be whipping up this dish to bring the wow factor to a potluck.

 But, if you are looking for something to round out your dinner tonight, here are some great dishes to accompany our veggie rice:

-• The seasoning in our veggie rice makes it the best compliment to our slow cooker chili.
-This is a hearty dish that is comforting and warms you from the inside-out!
+• The seasoning in our veggie rice makes it the best complement to our slow cooker chili.
+This is a hearty dish that is comforting and warms you from the inside out!
 It is also packed with nutrients and would be perfect with a side of rice.

 • Our madras chicken curry is also a great pairing for our veggie rice.
 Both dishes have frozen peas, so make sure you have enough on hand if you are cooking these together (or simply exclude the peas from the veggie rice!).
 This dish is saucy and delicious, and our veggie rice will soak all the flavors up beautifully!